SteveHodge/assistantdm/readme.txt

 //TODO ultimately would like a live DOM. the DOM saved to the party XML file would be a filtered version
 //WISH refactor classes that should be in ui package
 //TODO add new party menu option, ask to save modified file

----=== DIGITAL TABLE PRIORITIES ===---
-* Drawing element: freehand paint, eraser, map symbols
-* Allow modifying Mask colours
-* standard visibility controls
-PART * tilemapper element - tilemapper editor added and maps supported as groups of images. a custom element would still have advantages
-* ENH: Reordering the elements resets the group expanded/collapsed state
-* add caching of loaded files in MediaManager
-* performance improvements in animation code - bounding boxes for elements DONE? * grouping - changing parent should modify children to maintain position - probably need consistent location property to implement this
-* BUG exception if image width or height is set to 0 - slightly fixed by returning the unscaled/rotated image
-* asynchronous loading of images
-* soft references for ImageMedia - at least for transformed images
-* ImageMedia could use a soft/weak/strong reference for transformed images
-* BUG: "Set Image" on token options panel doesn't always immediately repaint with the new image
-* Pre-guess the screen layout
-* Auto configure - set defaults according to OS screen layout
-* Threaded remote display communication
-* Recalibrate display - could be done using screen bounds element
-* BUG: tries to pop up remote browser on the screen with the corresponding index, not the absolute screen number
-* parsing display xml resets the node priorty - need to save the list model order
-* BUG: LineTemplate: setting image after rotation draws the un-transformed image
-* REF: Factor clear cells code into support class
-* Hidden elements in table display should clear ImageMedia transforms
-* Consider separate element for darkness cleared cells - should be parent-relative - or perhaps add to LightSource
-* Allow reconnect to remote - partly works but seems to cause exception on 3rd reconnect
-* Add colour to the overlay tokens. either indicator of health or settable
-* Consider expanding "selected" support.
-Would need hierarchy support as with visibility
-* Refactor common utility methods into MapElement (e.g. template creation)
-* Alternate button dragging (e.g. resize, non-snapped to grid)
-* Make line and spread templates editable?
-* Swarm Token (editable token with replicated painting)
-* dice roller element?
-* thrown object scatter? compass rose?